On arrival in Delhi you’ll be met and assisted with the transfer to your hotel. Overnight in Delhi

 You’ll be able to pay another visit to the Park at dawn- like so much of this part of India there was a time not so long ago when the presence of vast quantities of wildlife was seen as a great chance for hunting and ‘tributes’ to the vast numbers of birds slaughtered here can be seen throughout the park in the form of plaques and monuments.
 Happily such wanton destruction of life is now a thing of the past and birds from all around north Asia, the Middle East and even Australia come to Keoladeo to winter over.
 Later in the morning drive to Deeg- a small town famous for its Water Palace, and then continue on to Jaipur, the ‘Pink City’ and capital of Rajasthan.
 Overnight in Jaipur.

-Two Days in Jaipur with sightseeing including Amber Fort (where you can ascend the ramparts on elephant-back or by jeep), the sumptuous City Palace, Birla Temple, Jantar Mantar Observatory and the Palace of Winds.
+Two Days in Jaipur with sightseeing including Amber Fort, the sumptuous City Palace, Birla Temple, Jantar Mantar Observatory and the Palace of Winds.
 As well as allowing plenty of time to rest and relax, this two day stop also affords you the opportunity to thoroughly explore the markets and bazaars of Jaipur’s Old City.
 While India (and Rajasthan in particular) is blessed with many fantastic market areas, those in Jaipur are the benchmark by which all others are judged- this vast and fascinating area is worth at least half a day to properly explore.
+We also highly recommend walking tours in all the main cities of Rajasthan- your schedule here will allow time for two if you wish.
 Two more nights in Jaipur.